sourmash-bio/sourmash/doc/sourmash-sketch.md

 * `abund` / `noabund` - create abundance-weighted (or not) sketches.
 See [Classify signatures: Abundance Weighting](classifying-signatures.md#abundance-weighting) for details of how this works.
 * `dna`, `protein`, `dayhoff`, `hp` - create this kind of sketch.
 Note that `sourmash sketch dna -p protein` and `sourmash sketch protein -p dna` are invalid; please use `sourmash sketch translate` for the former.

 For all field names but `k`, if multiple fields in a parameter string are provided, the last one encountered overrides the previous values.
-For `k`, if multiple ksizes are specified a single parameter string, sketches for all ksizes specified are computed.
+For `k`, if multiple ksizes are specified in a single parameter string, sketches for all ksizes specified are created.

 If a field isn't specified, then the default value for that sketch type is used; so, for example, `sourmash sketch dna -p abund` would calculate a sketch with `k=31,scaled=1000,abund`.
 See below for the defaults.